Is Dubai Safe For Americans?

 As drugs, drinking on the streets, and guns are not allowed, and homeless people are not on the streets as everyone living here must be on a residence or working visa, Dubai is safer than the USA.

 Yes, walking at night in Dubai is safe.
-However, don’t forget to respect the culture and dress appropriately as a woman, and do not walk in areas like Deira.
+However, don’t forget to respect the culture, dress appropriately as a woman, and do not walk in hidden streets.

 Yes, Abu Dhabi is safe.
 Actually, it is safer than Dubai.
 According to Numbeo Abu Dhabi is the number one safest city in the world.

-However, like any international travel, it is essential if you are an American visiting Dubai to exercise caution, be mindful of local laws and customs, and stay informed about any potential risks.
-Do familiarize yourself with the cultural norms and respect local traditions to ensure a trouble-free and enjoyable experience.
+When you visit Dubai, exercise caution, be mindful of local laws and customs, and stay informed about any potential risks to ensure a trouble-free and enjoyable experience.